Groups definable in Presburger arithmetic: Idempotents in prodefinable semigroups

+As motivation for Lemma \ref{idempotent2} recall that a nonempty compact Hausdorff topological semigroup has an idempotent, (this is the Ellis-Nakamura Lemma, see \cite{idempotent} Lemma 1), and because having an idempotent is first order expressible a nonempty bounded definable semigroup in $(Z,+,<)$ also has one.
+The hypothesis of Lemma \ref{idempotent2} includes both situations.

-For the lemma \ref{idempotent2} we need some terminology.
-A reference for this material is \cite{prodef}, but we need a small variant, we keep track of the cardinality of the index set for saturation reasons and, more importantly, we keep track of the defining parameters.
+For the Lemma \ref{idempotent2} we need some terminology.
+A reference for this material is \cite{prodef}, but with a small variant, we keep track of the cardinality of the index set for saturation reasons.

 The category of $A$-$\kappa$-pro-definable sets is the category with objects the diagrams of $A$-definable sets $X_i$ indexed by a directed set $i\in I$ with intermediate maps $X_i\to X_j$ $A$-definable, and the cardinality of $I$ $\leq \kappa$.
 This object is denoted $X=\lim_i X_i$.
 For the $A$-$\kappa$-pro-definable sets $X=\lim_i X_i$ and $Y=\lim_j Y_j$ the set of morphisms of $A$-$\kappa$-pro-definable sets is ${\rm Mor}(X,Y)=\lim_j{\rm colim}_i{\rm Mor}(X_i,Y_j)$.
 We will denote this category ${\rm ProDef}_{A,\kappa}$.
 There is an inclusion functor ${\rm Def}_A\to {\rm ProDef}_{A,\kappa}$ which is fully faithful.